dhilanpatel26/computer-networks/Assignment4/report.md

 This tells us that most paths across the internet are short (between 3 and 6 hops).
 We can infer that the internet's AS-level topology is relatively flat since the destination can be reached so efficiently.
 There are rare occurances of greater than 10 AS hops.

 ## Question 2.3
-Average updates per minute: 10391.19
+The average number of updates per minute is 10391.19.

 ![Updates per Second](2.3/Figure_1.png)